mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 #### Stunned
 - A stunned creature is incapacitated (see the condition), can’t move, and can speak only falteringly.
-- The creature automatically Disadvantage to the Defense roll
+- The creature automatically DISADVANTAGE to the Defense roll

 #### Unconscious
 - An Unconscious character is Incapacitated, can’t move or speak, and is unaware of their surroundings.